trentwintermeier/leigh-hunt-hair-book/pages/johnmilton.md

 Keats’s “Lines on Seeing a Lock of Milton’s Hair”:

-{% include feature/modal.html button="Lines on Seeing a Lock of Milton's Hair" title="Keats on Milton" text="Chief of organic Numbers!/
-Old Scholar of the Spheres!/
-Thy spirit never slumbers,/
-But rolls about our ears/
-For ever and for ever./
-O, what a mad endeavour/
-Worketh he/
-Who, to thy sacred and ennobled hearse,/
-Would offer a burnt sacrifice of verse/
-And Melody!/
-How heavenward thou soundedst/
-Live Temple of sweet noise;/
-And discord unconfoundedst:/
-Giving delight new joys,/
-And Pleasure nobler pinions--/
-O where are thy Dominions!/
-Lend thine ear/
-To a young delian oath--aye, by thy soul,/
-By all that from thy mortal Lips did roll;/
-And by the Kernel of thine earthly Love,/
-Beauty, in things on earth and things above,/
-When every childish fashion/
-Has vanish'd from my rhyme/
-Will I grey-gone in passion/
-Give to an after-time/
-Hymning and harmony/
-Of thee, and of thy Words and of thy Life:/
-But vain is now the bruning and the strife--/
-Pangs are in vain -- until I grow high-rife/
-With Old Philosophy/
-And mad with glimpses at futurity!/
-For many years my offerings must be hush’d./
+{% include feature/modal.html button="Lines on Seeing a Lock of Milton's Hair" title="Keats on Milton" text="Chief of organic Numbers! <br>
+Old Scholar of the Spheres! <br>
+Thy spirit never slumbers, <br>
+But rolls about our ears <br>
+For ever and for ever. <br>
+O, what a mad endeavour <br>
+Worketh he <br>
+Who, to thy sacred and ennobled hearse, <br>
+Would offer a burnt sacrifice of verse <br>
+And Melody! <br>
+How heavenward thou soundedst <br>
+Live Temple of sweet noise; <br>
+And discord unconfoundedst: <br>
+Giving delight new joys, <br>
+And Pleasure nobler pinions-- <br>
+O where are thy Dominions! <br>
+Lend thine ear <br>
+To a young delian oath--aye, by thy soul, <br>
+By all that from thy mortal Lips did roll; <br>
+And by the Kernel of thine earthly Love, <br>
+Beauty, in things on earth and things above, <br>
+When every childish fashion <br>
+Has vanish'd from my rhyme <br>
+Will I grey-gone in passion <br>
+Give to an after-time <br>
+Hymning and harmony <br>
+Of thee, and of thy Words and of thy Life: <br>
+But vain is now the bruning and the strife-- <br> Pangs are in vain -- until I grow high-rife <br>
+With Old Philosophy <br>
+And mad with glimpses at futurity! <br>
+For many years my offerings must be hush’d. <br>
 	When I do speak, I’ll think upon this hour,/
 	Because I feel my forehead hot and flush’d–/
 	Even at the simplest vassal of thy power;/